 |Apple MacBook Pro 13-inch||Best Overall||4 out of 5|

 |Apple MacBook Air 13-inch||Most Affordable||4 out of 5|

 |MacBook Pro 13-inch Touch Bar||Most Power for the Money||4 out of 5|

 |MacBook Pro 15-inch||Best for Power Users||4.5 out of 5|

-The only MacBook with a starting price under $1,000, the Air weighs just under 3 pounds and lasts over 14 hours on a charge.
+The only MacBook with a starting price under $1,000, the Air weighs just under 3 pounds and lasts over 10 hours on a charge.
 It also has full-size USB ports and relatively deep key travel, both features the latest Apple laptops lack.
-The latest update includes a slightly faster processor, but the Air still suffers from a low-res display.
+You also get a SD Card slot.
+The latest update includes a slightly faster processor, which delivers good performance for a 5th-generation Intel Core chip, but the Air still suffers from a low-res display.

 This laptop comes with Apple's Touch Bar, which replaces the keyboard's function row with a context-sensitive navigation screen that changes based on what app you're running.
 You'll see buttons for tabs in Safari or editing buttons in Photos.
 This 13-inch, 3-pound laptop features a snappy 7th Gen Core series CPU, fast PCIe storage, Intel Iris graphics, four Thunderbolt 3 ports and a brilliant 2560 x 1600 Retina display.